NMBURobotics/botanbot_sim/docs/index.rst

 * Botanbot is a Simulated Ackermann robot model for agricultural cases.

+Check the side menu on how to install and run Botanbot.

 This branch(foxy) is aiming for ROS2 Foxy distro.

 .. toctree::